tcrayford/lock-smith/readme.md

 end
 ```

-## Why Locksmith

-Locking code is tricky.
-Ideally, I would write it once, verify in production for
-a year then never think about it again.

 ## Hacking on Locksmith

 There are still some Data Stores to implement, follow the pattern for PostgreSQLand DynamoDB and submit a pull request.

-## Contributors

-* Ryan Smith
-* Blake Gentry

 ## License